joshpetit/WIT/README.md

 ### WIT-GUI

-WIT-GUI currently has no implementation but will be a simple application based on JavaFX.
-WIT-GUI will double as a text editor that demonstrates the uses of the WIT-CORE and also a configuration editor for the application.
+WIT-GUI is planned to be a demo application that uses WIT-CORE and a possible configuration editor.
+It's currently implemented with a disabled textfield that implements the needed classes, the goal is to create an implementation for all the textfield methods based upon the new typing system.

 ## Looking Forward